alatiera/gnome-podcasts/CONTRIBUTING.md

 GNOME Podcasts's main source repository is at gitlab.gnome.org.
 You can view the web interface [here](https://gitlab.gnome.org/World/podcasts)

-Development happens in the master branch.
+Development happens in the main branch.

 Note that we don't do bug tracking in the GitHub mirror.